Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding: Methods

 \subsection{MRF Subspace Reconstruction}

 MRF consists of a sequence of $\ntr$ acquisitions with varying excitation parameters (e.g., FAs), producing a time series of images $\bx \in \C^{\ntr \times N_v}$, where $N_v$ denotes the number of voxels in the volume.
-The excitation schedule is typically designed to maximize separability between tissue parameter pairs $(T_1, T_2)$, and reconstruction proceeds in two stages: (1) recovery of the time series $\hat{\bx}$ from undersampled k-space data, and (2) voxel-wise parameter estimation via dictionary matching, where the temporal signal evolution is compared to a precomputed dictionary, and quantitative maps are obtained by selecting the entry with maximum cosine similarity.
+Reconstruction typically follows two stages: (1) recovery of the time series $\hat{\bx}$ from undersampled k-space data, and (2) voxel-wise parameter estimation via dictionary matching, where the temporal signal evolution is compared to a precomputed dictionary, and quantitative maps are obtained by selecting the entry with maximum cosine similarity.

 Directly reconstructing the full time series $\bx$ is computationally intensive and ill-posed due to its high dimensionality and the heavy undersampling used in MRF.
 This can be mitigated by exploiting temporal redundancy and projecting the data onto a low-dimensional subspace $\bPhi \in \C^{\ntr \times k}$ ($k \ll \ntr$) spanned by the top $k$ singular vectors of the MRF dictionary.
 The time series is then approximated as $\bx \approx \bPhi \balpha$, where $\balpha \in \C^{k \times N_v}$ are the subspace coefficient maps.
 We define the forward operator acting on $\balpha$ as $\bcA = \bcF_u \bS \bPhi$, with $\bS$ the coil sensitivities and $\bcF_u$ the undersampled Fourier operator.
-Since $\bcF_u \bS$ acts on the spatial domain and $\bPhi$ on the temporal domain, these operators commute, allowing the costly $\bcF_u \bS$ to be applied directly in the reduced $k$-dimensional space.
+Since $\bcF_u \bS$ acts on the spatial domain and $\bPhi$ on the temporal domain, these operators commute, allowing the costly $\bcF_u \bS$ to be applied directly in the reduced $k$-dimensional space~\cite{tamir2017t2}.

 At high acceleration, however, the subspace model alone is insufficient, and the reconstruction problem is typically augmented with an LLR prior, leading to

 where $\bb$ are k-space measurements and $\text{LLR}(\balpha)$ enforces low-rank structure within local spatial patches of the coefficient maps.